 Mark exam number on blue books, machine-graded answer form, answer sheet, in the Exam4 program and envelope.
 Sign your name legibly and print your name only on exam questions cover sheet.

 Handwriters must return to the primary/exam distribution room and submit the exam to the proctor within the allowable time and according to the clock in the primary/exam distribution room.

-Exam4 users must submit their exam answers within the allowable time and then promptly return exam questions and envelope to the proctor.
-Indicate on the exam questions cover sheet and exam envelope whether the exam was taken electronically (all or in part).
+Exam4 users must submit their exam answers within the allowable time and then promptly return exam questions to the proctor.
+Indicate on the exam questions cover sheet whether the exam was taken electronically (all or in part).
 Only if any part of the exam answer is handwritten or if scantrons are used will a student also submit an exam envelope.

 If you take more than the allowed time for your exam, you likely will be subject to penalty.

 Do not put exam questions in the envelope.
 Do not seal the envelope.
 Exam envelopes are only to be used if a student handwrites any part of an answer or uses a scantron answer sheet.

 Students completing their exams early should turn in their exam materials to Suite 280, Office of Registration and Enrollment/Office of Student Affairs.

 Sign out and in when you leave the room (including students using the handwriting/computer overflow rooms).